How to change default kernel in grub

 You can use > character and numbers to select a submenu entry as default.

 0 refers to first menu entry in grub.
-If parent of subentries starts from index 1 and you want to boot from third submenu entry as default (so that index number is 2), you need to change GRUB_DEFAULT variable as below:
+If parent of subentries starts from index 1 and you want to boot from third submenu entry as default (so that index number is 2), you need to change

-But, it is hard to describe submenu entry selection with numbers.
+Please note that, there are no space characters before or after >But, it is hard to describe submenu entry selection with numbers.
 There is another way, you can also use menu names like below:

 GRUB_DEFAULT="Advanced options for Debian GNU/Linux>Debian GNU/Linux, with Linux 3.18.25.jessiemptcp"

-After that, you need to run sudo update-grub command as well.
+After that, you need to run

 Comments